Plant Finder

 Sunlight:

-Hardiness Zone: (annual) Group/Class: Sweet Bell Description: A lovely variety that is wonderful for patio containers or gardens; producing large blocky bell peppers that bright apple green and mature to golden yellow; sweet and crisp, this versatile pepper is perfect for all your culinary needs Edible Qualities Flavorburst Sweet Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Hardiness Zone: (annual) Group/Class: Sweet Bell Description: A lovely variety that is wonderful for patio containers or gardens; producing large blocky bell peppers that bright apple green and mature to golden yellow; sweet and crisp, this versatile pepper is perfect for all your culinary needs Edible Qualities Flavorburst Sweet Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces green peppers (which are technically 'berries') which are usually ready for picking from mid summer to early fall.
 The fruit will often fade to yellow over time.
 The peppers have a sweet taste and a crisp texture.
 The peppers are most often used in the following ways: Planting & Growing Flavorburst Sweet Pepper will grow to be about 24 inches tall at maturity, with a spread of 12 inches.
 When planted in rows, individual plants should be spaced approximately 18 inches apart.
 This vegetable plant is an annual, which means that it will grow for one season in your garden and then die after producing a crop.
 This plant can be integrated into a landscape or flower garden by creative gardeners, but is usually grown in a designated vegetable garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This is a selected variety of a species not originally from North America.
 Flavorburst Sweet Pepper is a good choice for the vegetable garden, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.